Prostitution in Europe: Italy

 In Italy, prostitution, defined as the exchange of sexual acts for money, is legal, although organized prostitution, whether indoors in brothels or controlled by third parties, is prohibited.
 Brothels were banned in 1958.
 Individual sex workers working from apartments are "tolerated".
 Loitering is permitted, but soliciting ("unabashedly inviting clients on the street") is illegal.
 Migrants with work or residence permits may work in sex work, and police cannot revoke residence permits and begin deportation procedures, as they tried failing by the Italian laws.

 A 2008 report stated that were some 100,000 prostitutes in Italy.

 In 2007 it was stated that the total number of workers was 70,000.

 The Italian Statistics Institute stated the number of street workers in 1998 was 50,000.

 A euphemism often used to refer to prostitutes in Italy is Lucciole (lit. "fireflies").

 Kosovo

 Prostitution in Kosovo is illegal, and can incur a prison sentence of up to sixty days.
 The Global Fund to Fight AIDS, Tuberculosis and Malaria's HIV Program in Kosovo estimated there to be 5,037 prostitutes in the country.
 Many women turn to prostitution through poverty.
 There are report that prostitution has become a new organised crime in Kosovo.

 Prior to the Kosovo War following the 2008 Kosovo declaration of independence, prostitution was limited to serving the needs of locals.
 Following the ceasefire and presence in the country of the United Nations Interim Administration Mission in Kosovo and other international organisations, the demand for prostitution soared.
-As well as women turning to prostitution voluntarily, some were trafficked from Moldova, Bulgaria and the Ukraine.
+As well as women turning to prostitution voluntarily, some were trafficked from Moldova, Bulgaria and Ukraine.